small-tech/watson/template/README.md

 task/take-screenshots
 ```

+> You must push the generated screenshots folder to your GitHub repository before the screenshot will appear when you preview your app in AppCenter.

 #### Preview in AppCenter

 Launches app locally in AppCenter so you can preview how it will look when published.